da-nrw/DNSCore/DAWeb/doc/contentBroker_administration.md

 the time, administrators can perform checks on demand as well.
 This feature is accessible on the "list objects" view for admin users only.

-#### Recover and Deletion of entries
+#### Trigger Recover and Deletion of workflow entries

 Admins can perform adequate recover processes if they could be carried out by the system.
 This is being indicated by buttons.
-This feature is accessible on the "queue list" view for admin users only.
+This feature is accessible on the "queue list" view for NODE_ADMIN role users only.

+#### Trigger blockwise Actions on several items

+Users owning at least the NODE_ADMIN role are able to perform blockwise actions on several selected items (Retry, Recover, Deletion of SIP).
+First step is to filter for a dedicated state on which the blockwise operation should be carried out.
+After setting filter at least for a state, new operations show up at the and of the queue view table.